Cr Simon Illingworth

 03 5593 7100

-Simon lives with wife Sarah and children Milly and Tommy, on a property just outside of Port Campbell.
+Simon and his children live just outside of Port Campbell.
 The Illingworths grow and sell rare garlic and onion varieties and are in the process of building a local produce store to create an outlet for local farmers and home growers to sell products to visitors.

 What inspired you to run for Council?